 M.Phil.
-Second Year Options (Note: these are subject to change each year):
+Second Year Options (Note: these are subject to change each year and are not always available):

 Affiliations are given for staff outside ODID.
 Please note that permission needs to be sought when choosing your course, particularly for those which are not internal to ODID.
-Other courses are available and supervisors may suggest particular options.
+Other courses are available and your supervisor may suggest particular options.

-1. Forced Migration: International Legal and Normative Framework (Dr. Matthew Gibney) From the M.Sc. in Refugee and Forced Migration Studies
+1. Forced Migration: International Legal and Normative Framework (Prof. Tom Scott-Smith, Course Director)

+From the M.Sc. in Refugee and Forced Migration Studies.
+Please note, this option entails a heavy workload and class timetable.

-This option examines the international legal and normative framework in relation to refugees and displaced persons; the international and domestic application of individual and group rights to displaced persons and refugees; the activities and involvement of the relevant international organs, governments, and inter-governmental and non-governmental organizations relevant to forced migration; concepts of intervention and their justifications; the evolution of humanitarian responses to forced migration; the organizational culture of assistance; and ethical issues raised by efforts to assist, control, prevent, and deter movements of forced migrants.
+International legal and normative framework in relation to refugees and displaced persons.
+International and domestic application of individual and group rights to displaced persons and refugees.
+Activities and involvement of the relevant international organs, governments, and intergovernmental and non-governmental organisations relevant to forced migration.
+Concepts of migration and intervention and their justifications.
+Evolution of humanitarian responses to forced migration.
+Organisational culture of assistance.

-2. Forced Migration: Causes and Consequences of Forced Migration (Dr. Matthew Gibney) From the M.Sc. in Refugee and Forced Migration Studies
+2. Forced Migration: Causes and Consequences of Forced Migration (Prof. Tom Scott-Smith, Course Director)

+From the M.Sc. in Refugee and Forced Migration Studies.
+Please note, this option entails a heavy workload and class timetable.

-This option concerns theories of the causes of forced migration and humanitarian crises; historical dimensions and social dynamics of forced migration; social and cultural constructions of place and space; the impact of forced migration on gender relations and age structures; coercion and conflict; the implications of forced migrants for conceptualizing the modern state and the international order; the security and stability of states; environmental and development-induced displacement; poverty and vulnerability; the impact of forced migrants on host populations and governments; agency, coping mechanisms and survival strategies of affected populations; nationalism, ethnicity and group identity; consequences of resettlement programmes for livelihood and economic autonomy; and repatriation and local-level social reconstruction.
+Theories of the causes of forced migration and humanitarian crises.
+Historical dimensions, political and social dynamics of forced migration.
+Social, political and cultural constructions of place and space.
+Impact of forced migration on gender relations and age structures.
+Coercion and conflict.
+Implications of forced migrants for conceptualising the modern state and the international order.
+Security and stability of states.
+Environmental and development-induced displacement.
+Poverty and vulnerability.
+Impact of forced migrants on host populations and governments.
+Ethical issues raised by migration.
+Agency, coping mechanisms and survival strategies of affected populations.
+Nationalism, ethnicity and group identity.
+Consequences of resettlement programmes for livelihood and economic autonomy.
+Repatriation and local-level social reconstruction.
+Institutional responses to forced migrants.